© Museum für Kunst und Gewerbe

 Museum für Kunst und Gewerbe

-Numerous events, exhibitions and projects open the view on social development and question the shaping of the world.
-In addition to aesthetic and entertaining themes, the focus is increasingly on socio-political issues revolving around the environment, sustainability and speculative visions of the future.
+Numerous exhibitions, events and projects shed light on developments in society as they explore how we design our world.
+In addition to aesthetic concerns and entertaining themes, the focus is increasingly on socio-political issues with regard to the environment, sustainability and speculative visions of the future.

 Tickets